Modularity of trianguline Galois representations: Extended eigenvarieties

 \subsection{Jacquet--Langlands}

 The classical Jacquet--Langlands correspondence lets us transfer automorphic forms between $\GL_2$ and quaternionic algebraic groups.
 Over $\Q$, this correspondence was interpolated in ~\cite{chenevier2005} to give a closed immersion of eigencurves $\mathscr{X}_{D^\times/\Q}^\rig\hookrightarrow \mathscr{X}_{\GL_2/\Q}^\rig$; this interpolation was given for general totally real fields in ~\cite{birkbeck2019}.
 We give the corresponding result for extended eigenvarieties.
-However, as we have elected to work with the eigenvariety for $\GL_2/F$ constructed in ~\cite{johansson-newton}, we will never get an isomorphism of eigenvarieties, even when $[F:\Q]$ is even.
+However, as we have elected to work with the eigenvariety for $\GL_2/F$ constructed in ~\cite{johansson-newton} via overconvergent cohomology, instead of the eigenvariety constructed from Hilbert modular forms, we will never get an isomorphism of eigenvarieties, even when $[F:\Q]$ is even.

 Let $D$ be a totally definite quaternion algebra over $F$, split at every place above $p$, and let $\mathfrak{d}_D$ be its discriminant.
 For any ideal $\mathfrak{n}\subset\O_F$ with $(\mathfrak{d}_D,\mathfrak{n})=1$, we define the subgroup $K_1^{\underline D^\times}(\mathfrak{n})\subset (\O_D\otimes \widehat{\Z})^\times$